rednafi/rednafi.com/content/misc/self_hosted_google_fonts_in_hugo.md

 But since I'm using the latter anyway, this might come off a bit apocryphal.
 * I wanted to get a few extra Lighthouse points.

-Turns out it's pretty easy to host the fonts yourself.
+Turns out, it's pretty easy to host the fonts yourself.

 ## Download the fonts